 You can accept secure payments when:

-- Customers make a booking: You can collect payment for your services in any currency you have in your PayPal account.
+- Customers make a booking: You can collect payment for your Event types in any currency you have in your PayPal account.

 - Customers reschedule a booking: The Reschedule policy can stipulate that Customers will be charged a reschedule fee according to the timing of the reschedule.
 Charging for rescheduling actions generates an additional revenue stream and reduces unnecessary rescheduling activity.